Why a Project/Programme Management Office? Because Your Customers Will Love You, That's Why

 Three Customer Satisfaction Benefits of the Well-Run PMO

-- Improve performance and confidence of vendors and third parties Because your PMO has improved your reporting standards and tactical project management, vendors and third parties know where they stand and share your perspective of the project landscape.
+- Improved performance and confidence from vendors and third parties.
+Because your PMO has improved your reporting standards and tactical project management, vendors and third parties know where they stand and share your perspective of the project landscape.
 This means less confusion, less milestones missed, and less panic.
 Panic is contagious.
 But by the same token, so is confidence.
 These intangibles shouldn’t be undervalued with vendors whose performance is critical to the project overall.

 While a good PMO excels at creating the reporting standards that make your company a font of trusted project information, one of the biggest benefits can’t be quantified: The likelihood that your client-side contact will spread the word with his or her colleagues and superiors about how well you ran the project.
 The numbers are good, but building confidence and reputation around your name makes your participation in the next project more of a foregone conclusion and less a matter of argument and analysis.
 At the end of the day, happy customers equal recurring profit.
 That alone is enough to justify a PMO.

 - Businesses Turn to Agile Principles for Improved Resource...
 Henry Bennett

 - Challenges and Solutions from an Expert PMO Leader Welcome...
 Henry Bennett

 - Businesses Embrace Agile to Thrive in any Environment Even...
 Henry Bennett

 - 5 Answers to Your Most Important Change Management Questions Henry Bennett